ibexa/documentation-developer/docs/community_resources/support_maintenance_faq.md

 In case of doubts follow suggestions from [Configuration documentation](../guide/configuration.md) and [Symfony best practices](https://symfony.com/doc/3.4/best_practices/configuration.html).

-#### How could I implement authentication in an eZ Platform-based project?
+#### How can I implement authentication in an eZ Platform-based project?

 The best approach is to use Symfony authentication.
 Check [development security](../guide/security.md) page for more detailed instructions.